elbandito/simple-http/README.md

 * Statistical calculations for the `/stats` endpoint only includes `/hash/` calls that were successful.
 * One possible optimisation would be to not re-generate new SHA512 for previous passwords that are the same.
 Instead, just use pointers and create a one-to-many relationship between `jobIs` and SHA512 passwords.
-* Currently, I'm doing a simple hard wait of 5 seconds for all the background jobs to complete.
-This should be enough time given that the background `func` takes a hardcoded time of 5 second.
-That being said, this is still not a very robust approach.
-A couple of approaches would be to:
-    1. Use a `chan` to indicate any outstanding background jobs.
-Once the `chan` is empty then exit.
-    2. Use a thread pool, and then wait for outstanding threads to finish before exiting.